annaborkowska28/Tasty-Recipes-and-Grocery-List-RapidAPI-Flask/README.md

 -  View Grocery List: Displays the aggregated grocery list with summed quantities of ingredients.
 - Contact Page: Users can send messages to the app creator via email.

-## Tech Stack
+## Technologies Used:
-- Backend: Flask
-- Styling: Bootstrap
+- Flask: To create and manage web routes and handle HTTP requests.

+- Jinja2: For rendering dynamic HTML templates.

+- Python: For backend logic and data processing.

+- HTML & Bootstrap: To create responsive and styled web pages.

-- API: Tasty API
+- requests: To fetch data from the Tasty API.

-- Email: SMTP with Gmail
+- smtplib: For sending emails.

+- python-dotenv: To manage environment variables securely.

 ## Contributing
 Contributions are welcome!
 Please fork the repository and create a pull request with your changes.